 The meaning of occupation for Palestine, or what could eventually become Palestine, is neatly summarized in the fact that Palestine according to the ABC’s of Oslo is made of so many islands with their own borders that the idea of a nation with contingous borders is meaningless.
 But if there is no border for Palestine, then there is no border for Israel either.

 So – “no nation without borders” – true or not?
 Porous borders make for unchecked immigration and unchecked import and export of goods, but non-functioning borders have an entirely different meaning.
-A proper border defines the limits beyond which a nation’s laws no longer apply.
-Traditionally, the kind of entity whose borders get pushed to wherever its military reaches, irrespective of boundaries, is not a nation-state but an empire, or a wannabe empire.
+Proper borders put limits on a nation’s power and laws; beyond those borders other laws apply.
+Traditionally, the kind of entity whose borders or laws get pushed to wherever its military reaches, irrespective of boundaries, is not a nation-state but an empire, or a wannabe empire.

 That was the way of the world during the time of biblical Israel, the time of the judges and the monarchies.
 The whole ancient world was a constant struggle to see which nation or group, or even family, could force itself upon the territory of its neighbors.
 The book of Judges describes it this way: “every man would do what was upright in his own eyes.”
 But however we describe it, both under the judges and under the kings, it was often a shitshow – not just Philistines killing Israelites and vice versa, but Israelites killing Israelites, in the thousands.

-The Netanyahu government is not about to carry out massacres against its intra-tribal enemies (though war against external enemies like Hamas is hardly felt to be a moral problem by most Israelis).
-But it has been working very hard to undermine the tribal membership of Jews who disagree with its policies.
+The Netanyahu government is not about to carry out massacres against its intra-tribal enemies (though war against external enemies like Hamas is hardly felt to present moral quandaries by most Israelis).
+But the government has been working very hard to undermine the tribal membership of Jews who disagree with its policies.
 And its main way of accomplishing this is by erasing any political meaning the border of the Green Line might still have.

 There are many Jews in the US who feel morally obligated to boycott goods coming from Israeli West Bank settlements, even though they would buy goods coming from Israel proper.
 Israel and right-wing Jewish lobbies (along with some evangelical groups) have been fighting to outlaw every distinction made between the two.